SensesProject/extreme-events/src/assets/text/en.md

 +++ dist 1.1

 Temperature is a major driver for many extreme events.
 Here we show the distribution of days, say within a year, with a certain temparature.

-+++ dist 1.2
 In this illustration, the horizontal axis shows the temperature while the vertical axis shows the number of days, again within a year, at a given temperature.

 +++ dist 1.3
 Technically, extreme events are the events that lie at both the lower and the higher tail ends of a distribution.
 In this case, when temperatures are especially @blue(cold) or @orange(hot).
 As the distribution shows, this is relatively rare.
 The depicted shape is known as the *normal distribution.* Please be aware that not all meteorological quantities, e.g. precipitation, follow a normal distribution.